A Note on Sharpened Singular Adams-Type Inequalities: Sharp singular Adams' type inequality: Proof of Theorem

-In this section, our aim is to prove Theorem \ref{thm1.1} and Theorem \ref{thm1.2}.
-To establish Theorem \ref{thm1.1}, we shall use a rearrangement-free approach introduced by Lam-Lu \cite{MR3053467}, whereas the proof of Theorem \ref{thm1.2} relies on conventional Schwarz symmetrization techniques. \begin{proof}[\textbf{Proof of Theorem \ref{thm1.1}}.]
+In this section, our aim is to prove Theorem \ref{thm1.1}.
+To establish Theorem \ref{thm1.1}, we shall use a rearrangement-free approach introduced by Lam-Lu \cite{Lam-Lu-2013}.
+Furthermore, as a consequence of Theorem \ref{thm1.1} and more specifically inspired by Nguyen \cite{Nguyen-2019}, we shall also demonstrate the $L^1$-integrability of the Young function \eqref{eq1.55} with singular weights on $\mathbb{R}^n$ in the desired function space. \begin{proof}[\bf{Proof of Theorem \ref{thm1.1}}.]
 Invoking the fact that $ \Phi_{\alpha,j_0}(s)= \Phi_{\alpha,j_0}(|s|)$ and exploiting the denseness of $C^\infty_0(\mathbb{R}^n)$ in $E$, without loss of generality, we can take that $u\in C^\infty_0(\mathbb{R}^n)\setminus\{0\}$ with $u\geq 0$ and $\|u\|\leq 1$.
 Define the following

 It follows at once that